-- Chapter 1:3-4 tells us that the set purpose of the letter was to encourage Timothy to maintain sound doctrine and instruct others who were doing otherwise.
-Part of the work of a minister is to teach the Bible accurately and another part is to correct those who may be in error and teaching error.
-With this in mind, Paul writes his letter to Timothy which includes the following:
+In chapter 1:3-4, Paul tells Timothy that the set purpose of his letter was to encourage the young evangelist to maintain sound doctrine and instruct others who were doing otherwise.
+Part of the work of a minister is to teach the Bible accurately while another part is to correct those who may be in error and consequently teaching what is incorrect.
+With this in mind, Paul writes to Timothy and includes the following information and teaching:

-- Chapter 1:1-2 - Timothy's endorsement and authority as an evangelist.
+- Chapter 1:1-2 - Paul endorses Timothy and thus provides him with the authority he needs to carry out his ministry as an evangelist.

-- Chapter 1:3-11 - Presence of false teachers and doctrines and the need for correction.
+- Chapter 1:3-11 - The presence of false teachers and doctrines as well as the need for correction are noted.

-- Chapter 1:12-17 - Paul's witness of his own conversion and appointment as Apostle.
+- Chapter 1:12-17 - Paul's witness of his own conversion and appointment as an Apostle of Jesus.

-- Chapter 2:8 - Who and how prayer is offered.
+- Chapter 2:8 - Who and how prayer is to be offered.

 - Chapter 2:9-15 - The role and position of men and women in the church in general.

-- Chapter 3:1-7 - Duties and qualifications of elders.
+- Chapter 3:1-7 - The duties and qualifications of elders are outlined.

-- Chapter 3:8-13 - Duties and qualifications of deacons and the wives of elders and deacons.
+- Chapter 3:8-13 - The duties and qualifications of deacons and the wives of elders and deacons are also provided.

 These are the verses and subjects that we have covered so far in our study.

-In the last section, vs. 14-16, Paul himself will summarize the instructions that he has thus far given to Timothy.
+In the last section of chapter 3:14-16, Paul himself will summarize the instructions that he has thus far given to Timothy.